trallard/v2/_pages/about.md

 I live in beautiful Manchester, UK, where I enjoy doing Olympic weightlifting, drinking craft beer, and reading all the books.

 I am available for public speaking, teaching and data science projects mainly for non-profits and open communities.
 I am also happy to feature in podcasts and write for external blogs and publications.
-If you'd like me to participate in an event of yours, please make sure to check out my speaker requirements page here.
+If you'd like me to participate in an event of yours, please make sure to check out my [speaker requirements page]({{ site.baseurl }} /speaker-reqs).

 Reach out if you'd like to chat about anything related to open source, data science (machine learning, deep learning, etc.), reproducible science, MLOps and DAtaOps or getting into tech.